JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 Finally, for the LIST type components.
-Note here, the black line is the information contained in the sky model, the little orange crosses are a ``python`` implementation of the linear interpolation between points to double check everything, and the cyan squares are what is output by the ``CUDA`` code.
+Note here, the black line is the information contained in the sky model, the little orange crosses are a ``python`` implementation of the linear interpolation between points to double check everything, and the cyan squares are what is output by the ``GPU`` code.

 .. note::